powerdistribution/powerdistribution.github.io/calculators/OpenETran.md

 [IEEE PES Lightning Performance of Overhead Lines Working Group](http://www.ewh.ieee.org/soc/pes/lpdl/).
 Currently, you can include all features of OpenETran.
-For some features, you may have to enter the raw input codes into the appropriate location in th Advanced tab.
+For some features, you may have to enter the raw input codes into the appropriate location in the Advanced tab.
 This app does not (yet) do any shielding or other electrogeometric model calculations.

 Modify the input tables by double-clicking (or press F2).
 On most of